 How much life insurance will you need?

-To answer this question, you’ll need to calculate your child’s expenses carefully and consider how much income he or she will need to live if you are not there.
-These expenses may have to cover food, housing, medical care, prescription drugs, a full- or part time caregiver, schooling, therapy, and transportation.
-In addition, you’ll need to calculate how long your child may need that level of care, and how inflation will play a role in the income you’ll need to provide.
-Keep in mind what your entire family needs today, what it will need in the future, and whatever debt you may need to cover so that your family won’t need to delve into emergency funds.
+To answer this question, you’ll need to calculate your child’s expenses carefully and consider how much income he or she will need if you are not there.
+These expenses may have to cover food, housing, medical care, prescription drugs, a full- or part-time caregiver, schooling, therapy, and transportation.
+In addition, you’ll need to calculate how long your child may need that level of care, and how inflation could impact in the amount of income you’ll need to provide.
+Keep in mind what your entire family needs today, what it will need in the future, and whatever debt you may need to cover so your family won’t need to delve into emergency funds.

 Where to begin?

-However, the best way to get information about your specific situation is to speak with a New York Life Agent.
-You’ll be matched with an Agent in your community who you can meet with and speak to about your family’s unique needs.
+However, the best way to get information about your specific situation is to speak with a New York Life agent.
+You’ll be matched with an agent in your community with whom you can meet and discuss your family’s unique needs.